 Methodology

-Data comes from Prospxct's proprietary travel intelligence panel — a network of 500+ destination-specific travel planning sites, each covering a single city, country, or region.
-All sites run on a unified analytics stack, allowing us to compare relative traffic patterns across destinations on a like-for-like basis.
+Data comes from Prospxct's proprietary travel intelligence panel, a network of 500+ destination-specific travel planning sites, each covering a single city, country, or region.
+All sites run on an unified analytics stack, allowing us to compare relative traffic patterns across destinations on a like-for-like basis.

 For growth studies, we compare total traffic in two consecutive 14-day windows and filter for destinations that exceeded a minimum baseline threshold to exclude statistical noise.
 For ranking and review studies, we cross-reference Google Places data with observed visitor traffic.